 Yes.
 So I’ve always been into lifting weights.

 And so we’re in Blockbuster and some guy I went to high school with me and like his sister.
 She was in my class.
 And so like, I knew this kid.
 Jay was like, Hey man, you should come train at this gym.
-It’s on MLK(Martin Luther King Blvd)(a main street in Portland, Oregon) and he’s like, a straight blast, like you would love it.
+It’s on MLK and he’s like, a straight blast, like you would love it.
 He’s like, we do jujitsu and MMA.
 I never did it and then I now know six years later, five years later, I was like man, I want to try.
-And they were on 42nd (name of a street) I went to the gym and then started Brazilian jujitsu, doing their stand up boxing program, their mixed martial arts program.
+And they were on 42nd and I went to the gym and then started Brazilian jujitsu, doing their stand up boxing program, their mixed martial arts program.

 Then yeah, I just did that and enjoyed that for a while.